 The biggest transaction trend has centered on the shift in power handing more control to the customer.
 It started with sites like LendingTree, which opened up more options in home lending.
 Instead of buyers being left to hope that a lender selected them, financial institutions started competing for their business.
 Since then, more businesses have adopted this model.

 For example, online brokerages Redfin, Opendoor, and Purplebricks are offering a hybrid real estate transaction model that allows homeowners and homebuyers to become more involved while retaining the expertise of a real estate agent.
-One of the prime money trends illustrated here is the migration to a digital transaction process, with digital forms and signatures nearly eliminating the need for paper.
+One of the prime money trends illustrated here is the migration to a digital transaction process.
 Some online real estate transaction companies, including Beycome, even forgo the traditional commission fees, offering more money for the seller and fewer upfront costs for the buyer.

-The future promises even more opportunity for customers to gain control of real estate transactions, for escrow periods to shorten, and for transaction costs to decline.
-These changes could also open the door to real estate matching services, similar to online dating models, that would use specific metrics and factors to help buyers locate the ideal properties and to help sellers offload their properties at a faster rate.
+The future promises even more opportunity for customers to gain control of real estate transactions; for escrow periods to shorten, and for transaction costs to decline.
+These changes could also open the door to real estate matching services, similar to online dating models.
+This would use specific metrics and factors to help buyers locate the ideal properties; and to help sellers offload their properties at a faster rate.

 Technology Revamps Mortgage Lending

-Paper processes have slowly been disappearing from the mortgage lending process, and the future may bring a move to completely digital home loan transactions.
+Paper processes have slowly been disappearing from the mortgage lending process.
+The future may bring a move to completely digital home loan transactions.
 This may depend on how quickly the regulatory environment allows it and how effectively cybersecurity technology advances.
-But the adoption of data analytics and identity verification processes in mortgage lending could improve decision-making on loan approvals, leading to fewer late payments and foreclosures, and could expedite closures on loans.
+But the adoption of data analytics and identity verification processes in mortgage lending could improve decision-making on loan approvals.
+This would lead to fewer late payments and foreclosures, and could expedite closures on loans.

 Auto clearing of loan conditions allows lenders to use data directly from source, — “for example, checking the borrower’s bank balance (with the borrower’s permission) to ensure that there is adequate balance to cover closing requirements,” an Oliver Wyman report on mortgage lending technology noted.
 “This reduces borrower effort while accelerating time to close.”